Flaxseed: Is ground better than whole?

 - Bake ground flaxseed into cookies, muffins, breads and other baked goods.

 Like other sources of fiber, flaxseed should be taken with plenty of water or other fluids.
-Flaxseed shouldn't be taken at the same time as oral medications or other dietary supplements.
+Flaxseed shouldn't be taken at the same time as oral medications.
 As always, talk with your doctor before trying any dietary supplements.